Private family foundation partnerships: Jean P. Wade Fund

 "I am delighted that this has been accomplished," Dedee said.
 "This small fund will now have ACF's team of investment advisors, I won't have to worry about timely filings with the various government entities, and it will transfer smoothly to the next generation to continue making grants."

-For more information about the services Akron Community Foundation offers to private family foundations, contact Laura Lederer, senior director of development and advisor relations, at 330-436-5611 or email@example.com.
-We’re always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.
+For more information about the services Akron Community Foundation offers to private family foundations, contact Laura Lederer at 330-436-5611 or firstname.lastname@example.org.
+We're always available to answer your questions about philanthropy or to schedule a personal consultation with you and your clients – all at no cost.

 This content is provided for informational purposes only.
 It is not intended as legal, accounting, or financial planning advice.